GENERAL TERMS OF SALE AND DELIVERYArticle 1. Applicability of General Conditions:

 An agreement to the delivery of goods and / or the rendering of services is deemed to have been concluded when the commission of the client has been confirmed in writing by BenVista, or when BenVista has commenced the delivery.
 Parties are free to prove the conclusion of the contract with other means.
 Addition to and adjustment of the agreement can only be effected in writing.

 Article 4.
-Period of delivery:
+Delivery of online orders

 Article 5.
 Force majeure: